DrewRoss5/ConchShell/README.md

 - create <path(s)>
   - creates new file(s) if they do not already exist. <br>For example `create foo bar` Will create two files, foo and bar
 - echo <argument(s)>
+    - functions like the `echo` command in bash, including using ">" to output to files.
 - echof <path(s)>
   - prints the contents of the provided files.
 Much like `cat`.
 - exit